Reputation management is the effort to influence what and how people think of a brand or person ...

 This helps a brand counter negative propaganda by its competitors and protect its online reputation.
 So, when developing content, remember to create it 90% for people and 10% for search engines.
 One way of ensuring you don't go over the line is to make sure you adhere to Google Webmaster Guidelines.

 Online review management

 Part of ORM is online review management.
-Reviews are a componenet of the RWS.
+Reviews are a component of the RWS.
 The ultimate goal of nearly any business is to have five-star reviews across the board, so reviews are a part of any comprehensive online presence strategy.
-A combination of automation and human-centric techniques are the best strategy to improve reviews.
+A combination of automation and human-centric techniques is the best strategy to improve reviews.